 About Breast Revision Surgery

 Breast augmentations, breast lifts, breast reductions, and breast reconstructions are all amazing procedures that can yield fantastic results.
-Unfortunately, the body does not always heal in a predictable manner and certain breast abnormalities can pose challenges that sometimes lead to an unfavorable result, or a result that could benefit from a little improvement.
-Other times patients’ objectives or lifestyles change, so that they desire larger breasts, smaller breasts, or no implants at all.
+Unfortunately, the body does not always heal in a predictable manner and certain breast abnormalities can pose challenges that sometimes lead to an unfavorable result or a result that could benefit from a little improvement.
+Other times, patients’ objectives or lifestyles change so they desire larger breasts, smaller breasts, or no implants at all.
 Elevate Medical Spa and Cosmetic Surgery in Dallas, TX, led by board-certified plastic surgeon Dr. Thornwell Parker, provides breast revision surgery and gives a thorough assessment so that the desired outcome is achieved.

 Breast Revision Reviews